Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 If you would like to receive your bills and letters by secure e-mail please contact us at firstname.lastname@example.org.

 Direct debit is the simplest and safest way to make payments.
 It is also the best and cheapest way for us to collect your Council Tax and Business Rates.

 If you want to pay using this method you can set up a direct debit or complete and return the direct debit instruction on the back of your Council Tax bill.

 Full Council Tax is payable where two or more adults live in a property.
 If you live alone, you are entitled to a 25% single person discount.
 However, you may still be entitled to a discount, please see our Council Tax discounts and reductions section.

 If someone in your home is disabled and the property has facilities designed to meet their needs, you may be entitled to pay less Council Tax, please see our reduction for disabilities page for more details.

 For properties that do not have to pay Council Tax please see our Council Tax and empty properties page.
 If you are a student you may receive a Council Tax discount or exemption, please see our student Council Tax page.

-Empty and unfurnished properties could receive a 100% discount for the first two months, 50% discount for a further period of up to four months, then full Council Tax.
+Empty and unfurnished properties could receive a 100% discount for one month then full Council Tax is payable.

 Second homes are charged to the full Council Tax level.
 These are furnished homes in which